The Three Sisters: Corn, Beans, and Squash

 6. About a week later, plant six squash seeds, evenly spaced, around the perimeter of the mound.
 See the spacing for squash on your packet; usually, this is about 18 inches apart.
 You may wish to put two seeds in each hole to make sure that at least one germinates.

-Watch our video demonstrating how to plant a three sisters garden.
+Watch our video demonstrating a Three Sisters Planting.

 Read our article on Companion Gardening to learn more about which plants are friends—or, foes!